BRUTALISM/Brutalist/README.md

 Hack is great, but has way too many unnecessary modifications on top of the baseline DejaVu Sans Mono:

-* the parentheses are unnecessarily spread out in earlier versions, and just too rounded in newer ones
+* the parentheses are unnecessarily spread out in earlier versions, and too rounded in newer ones
 * the `1` has an awkward downward facing arm
 * contributing is hard if you're only using plain old FontForge (I don't want to shell out EUR 250 for Glyphs.app)
 * [alt-hack](https://github.com/source-foundry/alt-hack) is great but I ended up just using it to revert most mods back to the original DejaVu style, so I figured why bother